Neva Again

-Neva Again is the debut studio album by West Coast hip hop recording artist Kam.
+Neva Again is the debut studio album by West Coast hip hop musician Kam.
 It was released in 1993 via Street Knowledge Records and EastWest Records America.
-Recording sessions took place at Echo Sound and Paramount Studios in Los Angeles.
-Production was handled by Torcha Chamba, Solid Scheme, Mr. Woody, T-Bone, Rashad Coes & DJ Pooh.
-Kam's cousin Ice Cube made his appearance on the album as executive producer and the only guest vocalist,besides Jayo Felony and Yukmouth.
+The recording sessions took place at Echo Sound and Paramount Studios, in Los Angeles.
+The album was produced by Torcha Chamba, Solid Scheme, Mr. Woody, T-Bone, Rashad Coes & DJ Pooh.
+Kam's cousin Ice Cube made his appearance on the album as executive producer and the only guest vocalist.
 The album peaked at number 110 on the Billboard 200 and at number 18 on the Top R&B/Hip-Hop Albums in the United States.

+Critical reception

+The Washington Post noted that "the L.A. rapper drops more science about white supremacy, poverty and politics in one verse than many others drop in entire songs."
+The Richmond Times-Dispatch called Kam "a rapper with strong convictions and a keenly focused and uncompromising lyrical style."